Tuesday, 22 May 2012

 On 19-08-1885 Peter's friend and fellow Hohen-Sülzen emigrant, Karl Meng died.
 Peter and Heinrich Kissel were executors of his will.
 We are not sure quite what happened but it took a long time to sort out the will and Peter and Heinrich received 1885 pounds for administration which was a large cut of the will.
 We definitely don't think they cheated Karl's family, but are not sure of the difficult circumstances around the will.

 We do know that Sarah Winfield Meng, Karl Meng's widow and second wife, went overseas after Karl's death and Peter Schneider took one of the daughters in and looked after them for several months, making sure music lessons were continued.
 Heinrich Kissel took the other two girls.
 Peter was paid maintenance from the will, which could explain why their were so many expenses from the will.
+At Emma Meng's wedding Peter gave her away, standing in for her father who had passed away.

 Peter’s children went to Christchurch West primary school and were listed in the paper as winning many prizes, especially his daughter Fanny and son George.
 Peter’s son George and his daughter Fanny completed degrees at Canterbury College (now known as University of Canterbury) and Fanny completed a BA in 1899.
 George took a while to complete his degree as he was working as a school teacher as well.
 He completed a BA in 1909.